Sortient/python-comment-analysis/README.md

 # Python Review Comment Analysis
-This is a collection of scripts designed to help analyse and automatically score code review comments, from projects on GitHub.
+This is a modular suite of tools designed to help analyse and automatically score code review comments, from projects on GitHub.

 # Requirements
 Minimum version Python 3.10